Kvenli/FCC-challenges/README.md

 A function that takes an array(parameter) and splits it into subarrays with a length equal to the parameter "size".

 15. Apply Functional Programming to Convert Strings to URL Slugs(Functional Programming):
-A function that takes a String and returns a new one which replace the espaces for hyphens
+A function that takes a String and returns a new one which replace the espaces for hyphens.

+16. Sum All Numbers in a Range(Intermediate Algorithm Scripting);
+A function which reorder arrays to sum its elements and retun said sum.